rileychh/go-tic-tac-toe/README.md

 # Go Tic-Tac-Toe

-This project is a command-line based Tic-Tac-Toe game implemented in Go.
+This project is a Tic-Tac-Toe game implemented in Go.
 It features both user and computer players with a random turn order.
+You can play the game in the command line or in a web browser.

 ## Getting Started